 FGM/C Country of Origin Expert for Burkina Faso

 Margaret Nyarango is a social and medical anthropologist interested in researching on contemporary sociocultural and economic issues affecting women in sub-Saharan African societies.
-For her doctoral studies, Margaret explored the context and impact of genital reconstructive surgery after FGM/C in Burkina Faso.
-She is in the process of writing her thesis, The Impact of Reconstructive Surgery on Women Who Have Undergone Female Genital Cutting in Burkina Faso and has given presentations on FGM/C in Burkina Faso at seminars and conferences.
+She holds an MSc from the University of Oxford and a PhD from Massey University.
+In her doctoral thesis "Fluid Identities: Contextualising Genital Reconstructive Surgery After Female Circumcision In Burkina Faso" Margaret explored the context and impact of genital reconstructive surgery after FGM/C in Burkina Faso.
+She has written about and given conference presentations on the practice of FGM/C in Burkina Faso.

 Anti-FGM/C Organisations in Burkina Faso